syedukkashah/OOP-Project-GALACTICVERSE-/README.md

 # ABSTRACT

-The project aims to design and implement a 2-D Space Shooter where the player controlles spacecraft is supposed to shoot through enemy space craft and collect points while avoiding collision with enemy space craft and keeping the health intact.
+The project aims to design and implement a 2-D Space Shooter [GALACTICVERSE] where the player controlles spacecraft is supposed to shoot through enemy space craft and collect points while avoiding collision with enemy space craft and keeping the health intact.

 # PROJECT OVERVIEW